urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

       Copies into the specified array every live thread in this thread group and its subgroups int activeCount()
       Returns an estimate of the number of live platform threads in this thread group and its subgroups

+java.lang.Thread.State enum
+  Represents the state of threads, which tell us what is currently going on Contains the following members
+    NEW
+      A new thread that has not yet started.
+      It will not do anything until start() method is invoked RUNNABLE
+      A thread becomes runnable one its start() method is invoked This state means nothing is now holding back the thread from executing the run() method of its task TERMINATED
+      A thread that has exited is in this state.
+      This happens when a thread finished executing the run() method of its task Once terminated, it cannot be restarted
+    BLOCKED
+      Thread is waiting for a monitor lock in this state It becomes RUNNABLE again when it gets the lock it was trying to get WAITING
+      Thread is waiting indefinitely for another thread to perform a particular action Typically, it goes into this state when it calls wait() or join() methods Thread becomes RUNNABLE again when the other thread calls notify() or notifyAll() TIMED_WAITING
+      Thread is waiting for another thread to perform an action for up to a specified waiting time Typically, it goes into this state when it calls wait() with a timeout argument or when it calls the sleep() method
+      Thread becomes RUNNABLE again when the other thread calls notify() or notifyAll(), or when the waiting time is over
+  When the thread is BLOCKED, WAITING and TIME_WAITING stat, the scheduler will not schedule to run,
+    which implies that a thread does not consume CPU cycles when it is in one of these states

+Busy-waiting
+  Happens when you try to check the value of a variable in a loop until it changes It is a highly inefficient coordination technique, which cause the CPU usage to spike

 Exceptions in Threads
   If an exception is not caught, the thread is dead, if a handler for uncaught exceptions is installed, it will receive a callback